 - EuroCity Train - Average time: 4 hours 30 minutes; seat reservations are optional; Departs 8-14 times per day (depending on time of year)

 Though seat reservations are optional for some trains, I highly recommend spending a few euros to confirm a seat.
-This route can be quite popular and you don't want to be left standing in the passageway.
+This route ise popular and you don't want to be left standing in the passageway for hours.

 Budget and Travel Tips for How to Get From Berlin to Prague by Train